cozygene/FEAST/README.md

-This is an exmaple illustrating the use of FEAST with one sink.
-To use FEAST with multiple sinks in parallel, please see 'FEAST_example_Multiple_sinks.R'
+This is an exmaple illustrating the use of FEAST with multiple sinks.
+To use FEAST with only one sink, please see 'FEAST_example.R'

 © 2018 Big Data and Genomics Lab at UCLA All Rights Reserved